 Market risk is the risk that the fair value or future cash flows from the Company's financial instruments will fluctuate due to changes in market prices.
 Market risk comprises three types of risk: interest rate risk, foreign currency risk and other price risk.
 The Company holds 280,449 Global Resource Investment Trust, plc ("GRIT") common shares traded on the London Stock Exchange and as such the Company is exposed to significant market risk.
-The Company's sensitivity analysis suggests that a 28% (2016 - 70%) change in market prices would change comprehensive loss by \$16,423 (2016 - \$20,377).
+The Company's sensitivity analysis suggests that a 28% (2017 - 28%) change in market prices would change comprehensive loss by \$10,804 (2017 - \$16,423).
+The Company's exposure to and management of credit risk, liquidity risk and market risk related to financial instruments has not changed materially since July 31, 2017.

-The Company's exposure to and management of credit risk, liquidity risk and market risk related to financial instruments above have not changed materially since July 31, 2016.
-The Company will seek to maximize the proceeds it receives from the sale of its GRIT Shares; there is no assurance as to the timing of disposition or the amount that will be realized.
-Funds realized from the sale of GRIT Shares will be used by the company for working capital.
-The fair value of the shares is based on the quoted market price on the London Stock Exchange.
+On March 4, 2014, the Company entered into a share exchange agreement with GRIT, an arm's length party, listed on the London Stock Exchange.
+The Company received 280,449 ordinary shares of GRIT at a deemed value of £1 per GRIT share for a total value of £280,449 (\$510,000).
+The Company will seek to maximize the proceeds it receives from the sale of its GRIT shares; there is no assurance as to the timing of disposition or the amount that will be realized.
+Funds realized from the sale of the GRIT shares will be used by the Company for working capital.